ryojp/todo/README.md

    - Otherwise, you will need to replace `keikekke` with your Docker Hub username in all the files in `k8s/` directory to pull images correctly.
      - Run `find k8s/ -type f -exec sed -i 's/keikekke/YourUsernameForDockerHub/g' {} +` (replace your username) for this
      - For Mac users, the above command does not work because BSD-style `sed -i` requires backup extension, so run `find k8s/ -type f -exec sed -i '' 's/keikekke/YourUsernameForDockerHub/g' {} +` instead.
-1. Create MongoDB-related secret with: `kubectl create secret generic mongoinfo --from-env-file {env_file_name}`
+1. Create MongoDB-related secret with: `kubectl create secret generic todosecret --from-env-file {env_file_name}`
    - For an example env file, see `.env.dev` file.
 2. Install NGINX Ingress Controller
    - If you have `helm` installed, run `helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace`